jumoel/jumoel.com/_posts/2017-02-16-zero-to-webpack.md

 ## Adding source maps

 To aid the bug finding even more, we can add a last property to the webpack client config. `devtool` specifies which type of source map, if any, is generated.
 For development `cheap-module-eval-source-map` is a good choice as it is fairly fast, shows line numbers and most importantly show the original code.
 For production `source-map` is a safe choice.
-It’s pretty slow, but gives good results.
-The slowness doesn’t matter as much as production builds are not made that often.
+It's pretty slow, but gives good results.
+The slowness doesn't matter as much as production builds are not made that often.
 Add the following to `clientConfig`:

 ```js
 devtool: PRODUCTION ? 'source-map' : 'cheap-module-eval-source-map',